zaneschepke/wgtunnel-docs/Writerside/topics/PrivacyPolicy.md

 ----------

-If you have questions about this Privacy Policy, please contact me zanecschepke@gmail.com or Discord (invite link on this repository).
+If you have questions about this Privacy Policy, please contact me support@zaneschepke.com or via Telegram, Discord, or X (invite links can be found on the GitHub repository).

 Effective as of May 24, 2023